 Thyroid surgery has been performed for many years but with improvements in technology, surgical technique has evolved.
 Many surgeons perform thyroid surgery but the techniques used and the number of cases each surgeon performs per year varies greatly.
 Studies show that surgeons who perform high volume thyroid surgery have the fewest complications rates.
 Dr. Douglas Denys is a high volume thyroid.
 The standard method to remove the thyroid gland is through an incision in the lower neck.
 The size of the incision can vary from under one inch to over 4 inches.
 Thyroid surgeons trained in minimally invasive technique are best able to perform thyroid surgery through small incisions which reduces the risk of injury and complications, results in less time off work and faster recovery, and a better cosmetic appearance of the neck.
 It is typical for less experienced surgeons to use long incisions as surgical exposure is easier.
 Dr. Denys is the only surgeon at American Fork Hospital who has performed endoscopic thyroid surgery, a more complicated and the least invasive technique for thyroid surgery used in select patients.

 The standard thyroid surgery is as follows: The patient is admitted through outpatient surgery to the hospital.
-The surgery typically takes 60 minutes to two hours depending upon if one half or if the entire gland is removed and if pathology is required during surgery.
+The surgery typically takes 60 minutes to 120 minutes depending upon if one half or if the entire gland is removed and if pathology is required during surgery.
 An incision is created in the lower neck.
 Dr. Denys will often draw the planned incision on the neck before surgery in order to place it within a wrinkle line or the most cosmetic location.
 An average incision is 1.5 inches but this depends upon the size of the thyroid mass.
 The patient will be taken to the operating room and given medications to produce general anesthesia.
-Dr. Denys has the anesthesia team use a special tube for breathing during surgery which is also a nerve monitor (NIM monitor).
+The anesthesia team uses a special tube for breathing during surgery which is also a nerve monitor (NIM monitor).
 It will provide a signal if the vocal cord nerve is near and reduces the chance of nerve injury.
 Two wires attached to needles are placed into the skin in the midline of the chest.
 This does not usually hurt but puncture marks in the middle of the chest will be present after surgery.
 It is important to know that a nerve monitor is not a substitute for surgical experience but in select cases it provides information that may reduce the chance of nerve injury.

 Once the incision is created, the thyroid gland is exposed and the tissues are dissected in a careful and precise manor.
 Extreme care and meticulous dissection is very important to reduce pain, swelling, and injury of important structures.
 Blood vessels which supply the thyroid gland are identified as are the laryngeal nerves and parathyroid glands.
 Once all structures are confirmed and known to be safe, the gland is removed.
 If pathology confirms a benign condition the incision is closed.
 If the pathologist confirms cancer, total gland removal is performed as well as lymph node dissection.
 Lymph nodes are removed in the area around the thyroid as this is the first and most likely place for cancer to spread.
 Dr. Denys is trained in plastic surgery and will close the incision in a way to give the best cosmetic results possible.
 Most patients who have one side of their thyroid gland removed will be discharged home the day of surgery.
 It is more common for those who have had the entire gland removed to stay in the hospital overnight but it is very uncommon to stay in the hospital for more than one night.
 In specific patients a drain will be used but this is uncommon and usually only used in patients with very large tumors.
 A sterile bandage will be placed on the incision which will permit showering and most activities immediately after surgery.